HIGH INTENSITY BODYWEIGHT WORKOUT

 One of the things I love the most about bodyweight workouts is that you can do them anywhere.
 So whether you’re at home, on the road, at a local park or a friend’s house, you can do these anytime.
 No equipment needed (or very little).

 I love creating workouts that can be done quickly and anywhere because so many people can take advantage.
+You can do this workout whether you’re at home, in a hotel room, at a hotel gym or in the park.
 This HIIT bodyweight workout is a great mix of heart pumping cardio and strength.
 It’s a “twofer”.
 Plus, HIIT is a fantastic way to get the most bang for your buck when it comes to workouts.
-Burn calories during the workout and after for a longer period of time due to the intensity.
+You can accomplish a challenging workout in a shorter period of time.
+Bonus – burn calories during the workout and after for a longer period of time due to the intensity.

 Warm up at your own pace with a moderate intensity for 3 – 5 minutes.
 This could be a brisk walk, jog, squats, jump rope, etc.

 *Do this workout circuit style.
 So you’ll complete a full circuit and then rest for 1 minute (or as little or as long as you need).
 Repeat the full circuit a total of 2 – 5 times through depending on your fitness and comfort level.

 Squats (bodyweight = air squats | add weight if you feel you need it) – 30 seconds

 Ski Jumps – 30 seconds

 Tuck Jumps – 30 second (substitute squat jumps or jump rope if tuck jumps are an issue for you)